JacobCrabill/doczy/README.md

 # Doczy: Markdown Documentation Browser

+> [!IMPORTANT]
+> This project is deprecated, as all functionality is now included in
+> [zigdown](https://github.com/JacobCrabill/zigdown) with the 'serve' command.

-> Instantly view your Markdown docs in the browser!
+**Instantly view your Markdown docs in the browser!**

 Looking for a better way to browse your Markdown docs quickly and easily without jumping through the hoops of setting up [mdBook](https://rust-lang.github.io/mdBook/),